Practicing ceramicist Guy Marshall-Brown talks about his time at London Met.

-Are there particular facilities and learning resources that have been useful at The Cass?
+Are there particular facilities and learning resources that have been useful at London Met?

 The ceramics workshop, orchestrated by Fred Gatley has been absolutely paramount to my studies.
 I very quickly realized that ceramics was a material that I loved working with and was one which I wanted to learn more about.
-The facilities that The Cass has in ceramics have provided me with that.
+The facilities that the School has in ceramics have provided me with that.

 Do you socialise outside university too?
 What sort of things do you enjoy?